mj23000/home-assistant.io/source/_integrations/bang_olufsen.markdown

 - Adjusting specific sound settings
 - Pairing remotes

 Are not available through the API.
-Some may become available, but until then the the [Bang & Olufsen App](https://www.bang-olufsen.com/en/dk/story/apps) can be used to configure these settings and features.
+Some may become available at a later point, but until then the [Bang & Olufsen App](https://www.bang-olufsen.com/en/dk/story/apps) can be used to configure these settings and features.

 ## Actions